abubakrmo/abubakrmo/README.md

 **`Full stack developer and Software Engineer`**

 I am an ambitious software engineer with a bachelors degree in Computer Science and a masters degree in Software Engineering.
 I'm very passionate about programming and deeply fascinated by how it works.
 In my spare time I attend tech meetups to network and connect with like-minded individuals and stay abreast of emerging technologies.
 I also enjoy taking on complex tasks,  as I view each intricate problem as an opportunity to push the boundaries of my skills and gain deeper insights into the underlying concepts.
+Additionally, I possess a keen eye for design, when developing an application, I like to pay equal attention to both functionalities of the application and its usability.

 Fuelled by my passion for software engineering, I am dedicated to making a meaningful impact through my work.
 With a blend of technical and non technical skills that I've picked up in my journey so far, I am capable of undertaking challenging projects and deliver exceptional results.